Menu

 • Headache

-• Dizziness
+• Dizziness or lightheadedness

 • Muscle cramps

-Dress for Success
+Dress for the Heat

-• Loose-fitting garments allow air circulation
+• Loose-fitting garments let air circulate against your skin.

-• Sunglasses protect your eyes and reduce squinting fatigue
+• Sunglasses protect your eyes and reduce squinting fatigue.

 Mall Walking